lilosrecipes/lilosrecipes.github.io/main_file.md

 Pour 1 can of tomato sauce over shanks
 Cover and let roast at low heat till done (about 2 hours)

-VEAL SCALLOPINO WITH CREAM SAUCE (RAHM SCHNITZEL) Ingredients
+VEAL SCALLOPINI WITH CREAM SAUCE (RAHM SCHNITZEL) Ingredients
 Veal:  1lb
 Onion: 1 small